FurtherBank/vscode-cpu-editor/README.md

 - Can auto generate json schema file of your json by [quicktype](https://github.com/quicktype/quicktype).

+> If you encounter any problems or bugs when using the editor, you can go to the [issues](https://github.com/FurtherBank/vscode-cpu-editor/issues) to give feedback.
 ## Requirements

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.